 For Sitting Still l, Sherk discovered an area where garbage and water had collected adjacent from a construction site of a major freeway interchange in San Francisco.
 In the center of the garbage was an overstuffed armchair.
 The artist then decided to put on an evening gown and wade into the water, where she sat in the chair facing the public going by in slow-moving cars, who became the audience.
 At the time Sherk thought she was demonstrating how a seated human figure could very simply transform the environment.
 Although, it was much more than that.
 She later realized she was literally facing her future, including: the future site of The Farm, which Sherk founded four years later; the freeway interchange where she's proposed the Islais Creek Watershed Northern Gateway Community Park; and the northern section of the Islais Creek Watershed, the largest in San Francisco, which Sherk is currently seeking to restore.
 In Sitting Still I, the artists was literally sitting in the overflow from the Islais Creek.

-Sherk's work demonstrates an extraordinary tribute to the power of art and to the power of water, and to the synchronicity that occurs when we are conscious of our alignments.“Performative Ecologies” is on exhibit at the CURRENTS 826 gallery in Santa Fe from April 17 to July 20, 2020.
+Sherk's work demonstrates an extraordinary tribute to the power of art and to the power of water, and to the synchronicity that occurs when we are conscious of our alignments.Bonnie Ora Sherk's work Public Lunch is included in the exhibition “Performative Ecologies” that will be on exhibit at the CURRENTS 826 gallery in Santa Fe from April 17 to July 26, 2020.

 Bonnie Ora Sherk